Rafiq-Adenusi/Google-Playstore-Project/README.md

-This is just visualization on Google Playstore dataset I did in the year 2020.
+This is a visualization on Google Playstore dataset from the year 2020.